-Use a deep roasting dish for roasting meat and poultry.

-Check that your ovenware fits in the cooking compartment.
-It should not be too big.
+- Use a deep roasting dish for roasting meat and poultry. - Check that your ovenware fits in the cooking compartment.
+It should not be too big. - Meat: Cover approx. two thirds of the ovenware base with liquid.

-Meat:

-Cover approx. two thirds of the ovenware base with liquid.
-Add a little more liquid for pot roasts.
+Add slightly more liquid for pot roasts.
 Turn pieces of meat halfway through the cooking time.
 When the roast is ready, turn off the oven and allow it to rest for an additional 10 minutes.
 This allows better distribution of the meat juices.

-Poultry:

-Turn the pieces of meat after $\frac{2}{3}$ of the cooking time has elapsed.
+Poultry: Turn the pieces of meat after /3 of the cooking time has elapsed.